Mañana, Mañana: Background and lyrics

 "Mañana, Mañana" was written by Mexican singer-songwriter Juan Gabriel, who performs it in his album Ella (1979).
 Previously, the song had been prominently featured in the Mexican movie La loca de los milagros (1975), where it is sung by Argentine leading lady Libertad Lamarque.
 Juan Gabriel's recording features Mexican singer Estela Núñez.
 Lyrically, it tells of the departure of a love who leaves tomorrow and will never come back again.

 In 1994, Mexican recording artist Cristian Castro covered the song on his third studio album, El Camino del Alma, under the title "Mañana".
-According to Gabriel, Castro had approached him to request recording the song for the album during Gabriel's hiatus from singing.
+According to Juan Gabriel, Castro had approached him to request recording the song for the album during Gabriel's hiatus from singing.
 Castro's version of the song was produced by Alejandro Zepeda and was released as the lead single from the album by Fonovisa.
 The music video for the song draws inspirations from the film, Dracula.
 In 2013, Castro re-recorded the song for his live album En Primera Fila: Día 1.